 Other Versions and Accessories

-The Empire VR90 is also available in a variety of colors to suit a range of tastes.
+The Empire VR90 is available in a variety of colors as well as regular and High Volume (HV) widths.
 Toe spikes come with the shoes, and additional sets are available for $15.00.
 Replacement laces are also available in a variety of colors for $6.00.